A baby has died at Sydney's Blacktown Hospital, the sixth death of a newborn in two years.

 The ABC reports that since then, Blacktown has appointed three senior medical officers, four junior doctors and 15 midwives with "more appointments still to be made."
 They also allocated an operating theatre exclusively to the obstetrics department.

-But as president of the National Association of Specialist Obstetricians and Gynaecologists Dr Gino Pecoraro warns, this is just a symptom of an Australia-wide emergency.
+But as president of the National Association of Specialist Obstetricians and Gynaecologists Dr Gino Pecoraro told Mamamia in November as these demands unfolded, what we're seeing happen at Blacktown is just a symptom of an Australia-wide emergency.

-As he tells Mamamia, we could very well start seeing Blacktown's breaking point happening in every town and city in the country.
+As Dr Pecoraro explained, we could very well start seeing Blacktown's breaking point happening in every town and city in the country.

 "This is not isolated.
 It really is in my mind a screaming red beacon with flashing lights and sirens standing up and down saying 'take note of me!
 If you don't do something, this is what will be in the news every week from now on!'"